KevinKra/My_notes/Google_IT/README.md

 _RAM_

 - The Random Access Memory of a machine is where we can store our short-term memory to rapidly relay it to the CPU where it gets processed.
 Because it's "Random Access" the CPU can access any memory addresses in the RAM just as fast as any other parts.
-We _don't_ actually send data from the RAM to the CPU over the EDB.
+We _don't_ actually send data directly from the RAM to the CPU, rather it travels over the EDB.

 _EDB_

-- External Data Bus it's a row of wires that interconnect the parts of our computer.
-When a voltage is sent to one of the wires, the is changed to 1, or on.
+- The External Data Bus is a row of wires that interconnect the parts of our computer.
+When a voltage is sent to one of the wires, the respective transistor is changed to 1, or on.
 If there is no voltage, it is 0, or off.
-This is how our bits physically travel around the computer, they come in many different sizes: 8-bit, 16-bit, 32-bit, 64-bit, the larger the bit-size the more data can be moved around at any given time.
+This is how our bits physically travel around the computer.
+EDBs come in many different sizes: 8-bit, 16-bit, 32-bit, 64-bit, the larger the bit-size the more data can be moved around at any given time.
 An 8-bit EDB sends 1 byte of data, or one line of data, around at a time.

 _Registers_

-- Components inside the CPU the store the data that our CPU needs to work with.
-If the CPU needed to add two numbers, one number would be stored in register "a", the other would be stored in register "b", and the result would be stored in register "c".
+- Components inside the CPU that store the data our CPU needs to work with.
+If the CPU needed to add two numbers together, one number would be stored in register "a", the other would be stored in register "b", and the result would be stored in register "c".

 _MCC_

 - Memory Controller Chip is a bridge between the CPU and the RAM.
-CPU requests data, MCC locates the relevant data, MCC sends the data through the EDB.
+CPU requests data, MCC locates the relevant data, then the MCC sends the data through the EDB to the CPU.

 _Address Bus_